NovaSayar/ssl-for-active-learning/README.md

 # Extract the backbone for AL
 backbone = model.backbone
 # Now you can use this backbone for downstream AL tasks!

+# If you encounter any path issues, double-check your .gitignore settings.